zihuahu/ccr-examples/slurm/2_ApplicationSpecific/lsdyna/README.md

 ## Example Scripts:

 Provided in this repo are two example lsdyna slurm jobs: [lsdyna.sh](./lsdyna_single_node_smp.sh) a script for running shared memory parallel (SMP) LS-DYNA, [lsdyna_single_node_mpp.sh](./lsdyna_single_node_smp.sh) and [lsdyna_multi_node_mpp.sh](./lsdyna_multi_node_mpp.sh) scripts with examples for message passing parallel (MPP) LS-DYNA.
 We provide examples of single and double precision for both options.
 Please uncomment the line with the command you want to use and add a `#` to the beginning of the line with the command you don't want to use.
 SMP should be run on a single node.
 MPP can run on multiple cores of a single node or potentially across multiple nodes.
 You can find an example input file `ball_and_plate.k` for testing purposes on CCR's systems in `/util/software/examples/lsdyna`.
 These scripts may need to be modified to properly work for your problem.
 Please refer to the Ansys LS-DYNA [manuals](https://lsdyna.ansys.com/manuals/) for further information and options.

-## Placeholders:

-Portions of this example batch script contain placeholders, denoted by square brackets.
-Refer to the 2_ApplicationSpecific [README](../README.md) for details and options.

 ## Memory Specification: